ls1intum/Artemis/docs/user/exercises/modeling.rst

 The following screenshot illustrates the second section of the form.
 It consists of:

 - *Enable automatic assessment suggestions*: When enabled, Artemis tries to automatically suggest assessments for diagram elements based on previously graded submissions for this exercise.
-- *Problem Statement*: Field to state problem statement of an exercise
+- *Problem Statement*: The task description of the exercise as seen by students
 - *Assessment Instructions*: Instructions for instructor while assessing the submission

     .. figure:: modeling/create-modeling-exercise-form-2.png
               :align: center

 .. note::
-    If you are not clear about any of the fields, you can access to the field hints by hovering on |hint| icon, when available.
+    If you are not clear about any of the fields, you can access additional hints by hovering over the |hint| icon for many of them.

     .. figure:: modeling/create-modeling-exercise-form-hint.png
               :align: center

-Following screenshot illustrates the last section of the form.
+The following screenshot illustrates the last section of the form.
 It consists of:

 - *Example Solution*: Example solution of an exercise
-- *Example Solution Explanation*: Explanation of example solution of an exercise
+- *Example Solution Explanation*: Explanation of the example solution
-- *Example Solution Publication Date*: Date after which example solution is accessible for students
+- *Example Solution Publication Date*: Date after which the example solution is accessible for students.
+Leave empty to not publish the solution.

     .. figure:: modeling/create-modeling-exercise-form-3.png
               :align: center